 It’s a constant challenge to find new collectors for your artists.
 One place you might not have thought to look is within the inactive subscribers on your own gallery email list.
 A gallery’s contact list is gold and made of people who, at one point and time, raised their hand and said “Yes – I want you to stay in touch with me”.
 But time goes by and for any number of reasons they start ignoring your gallery emails.
 They don’t open them, they don’t click over to your website, nothing.
 They become inactive subscribers.
-In a study by Marketing Sherpa, 75% of an email list is inactive.
+According to multiple marketing studies on email marketing, approximately 70-75% of an email list is inactive.
 YIKES!

 The top three reasons an art gallery’s subscribers may go inactive are:

 - Too many emails

 - Predictable or repetitive content

 Some of those inactive art lovers may just need a little reminder or something to snap their attention back.

 It is a good idea to identify the inactive people on your email list annually and try to rekindle the relationship.
 How?
 A re-engagement strategy.
 Traditional tactics to get people to re-engage include sending a special offer or discount code, a poll or survey or an online contest.
 To me these are probably not the best tactics for a fine art gallery.
 They seem a little too “retail”.
 There are strategies that I think might be worth a try for a gallery business.

 Here are few messaging ideas that may be appropriate for your art gallery.